Elizabeth City, North Carolina: North Carolina Potato Festival

 Elizabeth City hosts the North Carolina Potato Festival, an annual celebration of the potato, one of the region's most important crops.
 The festival has steadily become one of the most popular draws in northeastern North Carolina, and is usually held in mid-May in downtown Elizabeth City.

 Albemarle Craftsman's Fair

 This annual Christmastime fair is sponsored by the Albemarle Craftsman's Guild and features artisans, many of whom wear period costumes, selling and demonstrating traditional crafts.
 Crafts include quilting and fiber arts, pottery, jewelry and woodwork.

 Juneteenth Celebration

 This annual celebration is sponsored by River City Community Development Corporation and celebrates the freeing of African Slaves in America.
 It has evolved into a multi-racial, multi-cultural celebration of American Freedom.
 The festival features vendors and informational booths, speakers, entertainment, and good food.

-Elizabeth City is mentioned in the novel The Scarlet Thread by Rachel L. Vaughan.

 Media

 The Daily Advance has served as Elizabeth City's sole daily newspaper since its founding by Herbert Peele in 1911.
 In mid-2009, the Daily Advance was bought by Cooke Communications.

 The Independent was a weekly newspaper serving Elizabeth City and the surrounding Albemarle area from 1908 to 1939.
 The Independent was published by William Oscar "W.O."
 Saunders (1884-1940).

 Elizabeth City is part of the Hampton Roads television market.
 The majority of the stations received in the area come from southeastern Virginia, including WTKR (CBS), WAVY (NBC), WVEC (ABC), WVBT (FOX), and WHRO (PBS).

 The only exceptions are WUND (PBS), a repeater transmitter of UNC-TV licensed to broadcast from Edenton, North Carolina, and WSKY (independent) transmitting from Camden.
 The only station based in Elizabeth City is W18BB-D, broadcasting from a tower on the Elizabeth City State University campus.